BaptisteHubert/mute/Replacing-The-Network-Layer.md

   - [x] Netflux
   - [ ] Libp2p
   - [ ] Pulsar
-- [ ] Move the cryptography functions away from the network services
+- [x] Move the cryptography functions away from the network services
 - [ ] Move the logic behind handling peers connectivity in MUTE-CORE (using SWIM)
 - [ ] Use multiple network solutions at once
 - Fix various bugs
   - [ ] Incorrect profile picture is shown when hovering peers connected.
   - [ ] Digest is empty when joining a document (even if the document is not empty)
+  - [x] Text added by other peers while offline wasn't retrieved when joining the network again